alechenninger/blog/posts/stay_calm_stop_mocking.md

 If you aren't convinced writing a class instead of mocking does much to improve the problems mentioned above, I don't blame you.
-The real power in writing a class is that it is _whole_: a _whole idea_: not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.
+The real power in writing a class is that it is _whole_: a _whole idea_.
+It's not just a collection of delicately specific stubs, but a persistent, evolvable and cohesive implementation devoted to the problem of testing.

 // Examples of fakes/stubs capturing test setup:
 // * act as in call context